 Complete federal requirements such as the Master Promissory Note (MPN) and Entrance Counseling online.
 You can find step by step tutorial for each process online for MPN and Entrance Counseling.

 Review the award(s) and the materials enclosed with your notification.
 After you pay your enrollment deposit, you will receive information about how to log on to RIT eServices to accept/decline/reduce loans or work-study, if offered to you.

 Your access to eServices allows you to read detailed explanations of each type of aid offered, check for outstanding requirements or other actions you may need to do.
 You can also calculate your anticipated cost of attendance and grant access to a parent or other third party so that they can also view your financial aid award.

 Returning students - You should review the Changed Family Circumstance Form.
 If anyone of those situations pertains to you, you should complete the form and provide the relevant documentation to our office for review after receiving your initial award letter.
 RIT will then determine if we are able to adjust your financial aid.
 A change in a family's financial situation is reviewed at any time during the academic year.
 Note that we must receive this information in writing along with supporting documentation to revise your financial aid potentially.

 Not usually.
 RIT has a very generous policy on the treatment of outside awards that allows your outside scholarships to reduce loans or work programs before other RIT need-based grants or scholarships.

 Your award(s) may be adjusted if you live at home and are not charged for housing and meals by RIT.
-Please contact the Assistant Director (give them AD's contact) if you would like to have your award recalculated because of your change in housing status.
+Please contact your Financial Aid Counselor if you would like to have your award recalculated because of your change in housing status.